Productivity & Workflow

 "example "

-Solution: Trim whitespace before comparison, or use our Trim Text tool first.
+Trim whitespace before comparing, or run your text through our Trim Text tool first.

 MethodFile SizeSpeedBest For